MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 ## Declaring user-defined functions

-The declaration of a user-defined function provides the name of the function, its schema (what paramters, if any, it accepts), and the body of the function.
+The declaration of a user-defined function provides the name of the function, its schema (what parameters, if any, it accepts), and the body of the function.
 Lambda functions do not have a name, but must be immediately bound to a name via a `let` statement, so they can be regarded the same as user-defined stored functions.